KNN Resampler

 This notebook shows how KNN Resampler is used to create synthetic data.
 There are three methods available in synloc package.
 This notebook demonstrates two methods: LocalCov and LocalGaussianCopula.
 The first one draw synthetic values from multivariate normal distribution and the second one draws from the gaussian copula.

-from synloc import LocalCov, LocalGaussianCopula, sample_trivariate_xyz
+from synloc import LocalCov, sample_trivariate_xyz

 Data